Do you have houseplants or an indoor plant garden?

 It’s also called the golden pothos plant.
 Devil’s ivy is an active plant with beautiful heart-shaped foliage of yellow and green.
 As they grow, the stems trail down and it has a climbing habit.

-Ensure you put the stems in a tall vase, on a shelf, or a wall-mounted vessel where it can spill down to take advantage of this hanging plant growth.
+Ensure you put the stems in a tall vase, on a shelf, or in a wall-mounted vessel where they can spill down to take advantage of this hanging plant growth.

 Let’s now look at how you can grow plants in water.